Michael C. Donaldson, Partner

-Lisa is an adjunct professor at Southwestern and a frequent speaker on panels sponsored by Film Independent, American Pavilion and UCLA (where she also teaches “legal basics” at the UCLA Summer Producer’s Workshop).
+Lisa has served as an adjunct professor at Southwestern and is a frequent speaker on panels sponsored by Film Independent, American Pavilion and UCLA (where she also teaches “legal basics” at the UCLA Summer Producer’s Workshop).

-Lisa currently resides in Los Angeles with her husband Dustin and their sons Dylan and Liam.
+Lisa currently resides in Los Angeles with her husband Dustin, and their two sons, Diggy and Liam.

 Dean R. Cheley, Partner